openmultiplayer/web/frontend/docs/scripting/functions/NPC_Respawn.md

 - Resets NPC health, position, and state.
 - NPC returns to their original spawn coordinates.
 - All current activities (movement, combat) are stopped.
-- Use this to reset NPCs after death or when stuck.

 :::